 What is pollen?

-The word pollen is derived from the Greek word meaning 'fine flour'.
-The role of the pollen grain is to fertilise the female flower to reproduce plant species.
+The word pollen is derived from the Greek word meaning 'fine flour' and the role of the pollen grain is to fertilise the female flower to reproduce plant species.

-- Some plants (such as flowering plants, including wattle) produce small amounts of pollen which are distributed by birds and bees from one plant to another.
+- Some plants (such as flowering plants, including wattle trees) produce small amounts of pollen which are distributed by birds and bees from one plant to another.

 - Pellitory weed (commonly known as asthma weed) was accidentally introduced in a shipload of marble from Italy in the early 1900s.
 It is mainly found in Sydney.